-Carrie Underwood & Keith Urban Defend ‘Not Country’ Duet, ‘The Fighter’
+Carrie Underwood & Keith Urban Defend ‘Not Country’ Duet ‘The Fighter’

 The musician then went on to add that his aim was to make “very fluid” music that was “reactionary to how [he’s] feeling and what I’m motivated by at any given time.”

-“I was much more willing to just try any idea that came to my head, as crazy as it might be,” Urban said of the album that spawned his and Underwood’s new duet, confirming that sounding overtly country wasn’t necessarily at the top of his priority list when it came to “The Fighter” and Ripcord.
+“I was much more willing to just try any idea that came to my head, as crazy as it might be,” Urban said of the album that spawned his and Underwood’s new duet.

+Urban also confirmed that sounding overtly country wasn’t necessarily at the top of his priority list when it came to “The Fighter” and Ripcord.

 Keith confirmed to 99.5 WYCD radio that he wasn’t too worried about sounding country with Carrie on “The Fighter,” revealing earlier this month that his duet with Underwood was actually more inspired by pop duets than country collaborations.